 Effective Date: 2018-06-14

 Gifts for which the University issues charitable donation receipts must comply with applicable federal and provincial tax regulations.

-Gifts of cash, cheques, credit cards or negotiable securities to which no conditions are attached are routinely accepted and administered by the Office of Alumni Affairs and Development.
+Gifts of cash, cheques, credit cards or negotiable securities to which no conditions are attached are routinely accepted and administered by the Office of Development.

-Within the Office of Alumni Affairs and Development, the Advancement Services and Operations division is responsible for:
+Within the Office of Development, the Advancement Services and Operations unit is responsible for:

 - Depositing and processing philanthropic gifts to the University.

 - Issuing tax receipts that are compliant with Canada Revenue Agency requirements.

 - Co-ordinating the distribution of tax receipts and related gift acknowledgment correspondence for gifts.